 that's the surest way to earn....(knowledge, respect, and money, of course).

-My present courses are Literature 150 E, 250 E, and ESOL Academic Support.
-Below you'll find the current course descriptions and syllabi.
+My present courses are Literature 150 E, and 250 E. Below you'll find the current course descriptions and syllabi.

 Mrs. Stromsdorfer, (Ph.D.)
 Soldan I.S.H.S.
 215